Your feedback has been sent to our team.

 3.71

-Students will learn a theoretical & applied process to identify risks in every job description in their respective public safety agency.
-From this basis of risk identification, students will gain skills & knowledge to design & update control measures to proactively prevent tragedies from occurring.
-Final project will be a development of an instrument to recognize, prioritize, mobilize to address identified public safety risks in community/agency.
+Learn a theoretical & applied process to identify risks in every public safety agency job description.
+From this basis, students will gain skills & knowledge to design & update control measures to proactively prevent tragedies from occurring.
+Final project to develop an instrument to recognize, prioritize, mobilize & address identified public safety risks in community/agency.
+Prereq: MPS student or Instructor permission

 5.00